pita bread:

 4. 0.5 tablespoon Kosher salt

-The ingredients above will give you loaves with a smooth crumb.
+The ingredients above will give you loaves with either a tight crumb or a open crumb, depending on which container you use and on the activity of your sour.
 The “crumb” refers to the texture of the interior.
-A smooth crumb is best for sandwiches.
+A tight (AKA) smooth crumb is best for sandwiches.
 The opposite of a smooth crumb is an open crumb, with lots of holes.
 An open crumb would not work well for some sandwiches, such as peanut butter and jelly.
 The peanut butter and jelly would leak out of the holes.
 Some people like to make a sour dough bread with an open crumb.
 There are entire books on how to get an open crumb in a sour dough bread:

-The motivations for making open crumb breads appears to be the aesthetics and the challenge.
-The author of the above book claims that open-crumb loaves are more digestible.
-That appears to nonsensical.
-The first two times this course was offered, making an open-crumb sourdough bread was not covered.
-What changed for the this third offering an experience I had at the farmer’s market in Lippitt Park in Providence.
-When I shopped there in the summer I was amazed to find that a half dozen booths were selling sourdough bread.
-All of them had open crumbs.
+The motivations for making open crumb breads appears to include the aesthetics and the challenge.
+The author of the above book, Addie Roberts, also claims that open-crumb loaves are more digestible.
+That appears to me to be nonsense.
+Really dense bread is hard to digest but airy crumbs, as pictured above, are no easier to digest than regular-crumb breads with lots of smaller holes.
+Making an open-crumb sourdough bread was not covered the first two times this course was offered.
+What changed for this third offering was an experience I had at the farmer’s market in Lippitt Park in Providence.
+When I shopped there in the summer I was amazed to find that a half dozen booths selling sourdough bread.
+All of them had open crumbs, albeit nothing near the airiness in above photo.
 Even more amazing to me was that some of them were able to charge $15 for a loaf.
-When I expressed my amazement to my daughter, she said she. prefers the open-crumb. style to my sourdough bread.
+When I expressed this amazement to my daughter, she said she. prefers the open-crumb style to my sourdough bread.
 To please my daughter, I have been experimenting with open-crumb sourdough breads.
+It is not easy, but after seven iterations she approved my sourdough bread’s taste and lightness.

 Kaiser and other rolls with egg-based doughs